tiprankstipranks

 Share Price & Shareholder Rights - Risk 1

-As of December 31, 2022, our directors and executive officers and entities affiliated with them owned: (i) Common stock representing 1% of the outstanding shares of Common stock and (ii) Class B common stock representing 88% of the outstanding shares of Class B common stock.
-These interests represent 55% of the aggregate combined voting power (including 53% beneficially owned by Albert H. Nahmad, Chairman and Chief Executive Officer ("CEO"), Aaron J. Nahmad, President, and Valerie Schimel, Director, who is the daughter of our Chairman and CEO, through shares owned by them and shares held by affiliated limited partnerships, various family trusts, and a charitable organization).
+As of December 31, 2025, our directors and executive officers and entities affiliated with them owned: (i) Common stock representing less than 1% of the outstanding shares of Common stock and (ii) Class B common stock representing 90% of the outstanding shares of Class B common stock.
+These interests represent 56% of the aggregate combined voting power (including 54% beneficially owned by Albert H. Nahmad, Chairman and Chief Executive Officer (“CEO”), Aaron J. Nahmad, President (the son of our Chairman and CEO), and Valerie Schimel, Director (the daughter of our Chairman and CEO), through shares owned by them and shares held by affiliated limited partnerships, various family trusts, and a charitable foundation.
 Accordingly, our directors and executive officers collectively have the voting power to elect six members of our nine-person Board of Directors.
 Our Class B common stock is substantially identical to our Common stock except: (i) Common stock is entitled to one vote on all matters submitted to a vote of our shareholders, and each share of Class B common stock is entitled to ten votes; (ii) shareholders of Common stock are entitled to elect 25% of our Board of Directors (rounded up to the nearest whole number), and Class B shareholders are entitled to elect the balance of the Board of Directors; (iii) cash dividends may be paid on Common stock without paying a cash dividend on Class B common stock, and no cash dividend may be paid on Class B common stock unless at least an equal cash dividend is paid on Common stock; and (iv) Class B common stock is convertible at any time into Common stock on a one-for-one basis at the option of the shareholder.

 Accounting & Financial Operations2 | 11.8%